Anthonyeef/backup-of-personal-blog/_posts/2015-08-30-i-migrate-my-blog-from-hexo-to-octopress.markdown

 ---
 layout: post
-title: "I migrate my blog from Hexo to Octopress"
+title: "I migrate my blog from Hexo to Octopress，and finally back to Jekyll"
 date: 2015-08-30 19:20:43 +0800
 comments: true
 categories: